mufasa1611/p753/README.md

 ![Play again](img/play.again.png)

 ### Possible Future Features

 - As of now, the computer is taking its turns based on randomized choice.
 In the future I would like to implement a strategic and logic aim for the computer to make moves that lead to a winning position, forcing the player to pick the last unit, mixed with some randomization to make the game more dynamic.

 ## UX

-**Personalized Username**
-- Users can enter their name for the player.
+**Personalized Username:** Users can enter their name for the player.

-**Clear Instructions**
-- The game provides clear instructions and prompts on how to play, including choosing rows and taking units.
+**Clear Instructions:** The game provides clear instructions and prompts on how to play, including choosing rows and taking units.

-**Error Messages**
-- Error Messages are displayed in case of invalid input.
+**Error Messages:** Error Messages are displayed in case of invalid input.

-**Engaging Gameplay**
-- The random moves of the computer opponent add an element of surprise and strategy to the game.
+**Engaging Gameplay:** The random moves of the computer opponent add an element of surprise and strategy to the game.

-**Colorful Interface**
-- The game utilizes the termcolor library to enhance the user interface with colored text.
+**Colorful Interface:** The game utilizes the termcolor library to enhance the user interface with colored text.

 ### Site Goals